Nikhilthecodr/Synthosphere_Nikhil/README.md

 # Synthosphere
-Synthosphere is a hackathon project.It involves creating Verilog code to describe circuit behavior (pre-synthesis) and then translating it into optimized gate-level representations (post-synthesis) using synthesis tools.
+Synthosphere is a hackathon project.
+It involves creating Verilog code to describe circuit behavior (pre-synthesis) and then translating it into optimized gate-level representations (post-synthesis) using synthesis tools.

 __Name: Nikhil H Raju__